philliphungerford/philliphungerford.github.io/index.md

 This site is all about health related data and how we can best analyse it using a range of data science tools.
-This includes statistical analysis, visualisation tools and machine learning.
-Although I have skills using a variety of programming languages I will focus on Python and R.
+These include statistical analysis, visualisation tools and machine learning.